JohannesWiesner/tcy/README.md

 The following positional arguments have to be specified:

-- `{linux,windows}` (Operating system under which the `environment.yml` file will be used to create a conda environment.
+- `{linux,windows}` (Operating system under which the `.yml` file will be used to create a conda environment.
 Can be 'linux' or 'windows'.
 Depending on the input only packages that run bug-free under the specified OS are  selected.
 Packages that are flagged with `cross-platform` in the `bug_flag` column of the input `.tsv` file are never included.

 The following optional arguments can be set for further customization:
 - `--yml_name` (Sets the \"name:\" attribute of the .yml file.
 If not given, the .yml file will not have a \"name:\" attribute.
-This is useful if the resulting .yml file should only be used for updating an existing environment that already has a name, i.e. not to create a new one)
+This is useful if the file should only be used for updating an existing environment that already has a name, i.e. not to create a new one)
+- `--yml_file_name` (Sets the name of the .yml file.
+The default is 'environment.yml')
-- `--pip_requirements_file` (Write pip packages to a separate requirements.txt file)
+- `--pip_requirements_file` (Write pip packages to a separate `requirements.txt` file.
+This will file will always be placed in the same directory as the .yml file)
 - `--write_conda_channels` (Specifies conda channels directly for each conda package (e.g. conda-forge::spyder).
 In this case the \'defaults\' channel is the only channel that appears in the \'channels:\' section.
 See: [this link](https://stackoverflow.com/a/65983247/8792159) for a preview)
-- `--tsv_path` (Optional Path to the `packages.tsv` file.
+- `--tsv_path` (Optional path to the `packages.tsv` file.
 If not given, the function will expect  `packages.tsv` to be in the current working directory)
-- `--yml_dir`(Path to a valid directory where `environment.yml` should be placed in.
-If not given, `environment.yml` will  be placed in the current working directory.
-If a `requirements.txt` for pip is generated it will always be placed in the same directory  as the `environment.yml` file)
+- `--yml_dir`(Path to a valid directory where the .yml file should be placed in.
+If not given the file will  be placed in the current working directory.
+If a `requirements.txt` for pip is generated it will always be placed in the same directory  as the .yml file)
 - `--cran_installation_script` (If set, generates a bash script `install_cran_packages.sh`that allows to install CRAN-packages within the conda-environment.
 Only valid when `--yml_name` is set)
 - `--cran_mirror`(A valid URL to a CRAN-Mirror where packages should be downloaded from.
 The default is https://cloud.r-project.org)
 - `--languages` (Filter for certain languages.
 Valid inputs are 'Python', 'R' & 'Julia')